 The beginning 1901

 The history of Unwins began in 1903 when William Unwin sold his first sweet pea seeds under the company name W.J.
-Unwins Ltd. However, the story began two years earlier, in the summer of 1901 in Histon, Cambridgeshire.
-One evening, after choir practice, William showed two of his fellow choristers around the many rows of sweet peas.
+Unwins Ltd. However, the story actually began two years earlier, in the summer of 1901 in Histon, Cambridgeshire.
+One evening, after choir practice, William showed two of his fellow choristers around the many rows of his sweet peas.
 He grew them to send as cut flowers to the London Flower Market at Covent Garden Market.

 A Family business